adamchainz/pelican_novapost/README.rst

     $ make devserver

-Then connect on http://localhost:8000/output/ to see the blog running in local.
+Then connect on http://localhost:8000/ to see the blog running locally.

 Release your new blog post online
 =================================